-His second book, “The King and Queen of Malibu: the True Story of the Battle for Paradise,” will be published by W.W.
+His second book, “The King and Queen of Malibu: the True Story of the Battle for Paradise,” was published by W.W.
 Norton on March 2, 2016.
-In a story that Publisher’s Weekly calls “fascinating … well-written and thoroughly researched,” the book introduces readers to Frederick and May Rindge, a couple whose early lives could not have been more different and yet filled in what the other was missing.
+In a story that Publisher’s Weekly calls “fascinating … well-written and thoroughly researched” and the New York Times said was a “tart, snappy history,” the book introduces readers to Frederick and May Rindge, a couple whose early lives could not have been more different and yet filled in what the other was missing.
 The Rindges came to own all of Malibu when it was little more than an out of the way ranch, and, over the next thirty years, battled homesteaders, the federal government, and fractures within their own family in order to keep it as their own private paradise.
-The story would go all the way to the U.S. Supreme Court, which issued a landmark eminent domain decision, and is the chief reason that celebrities live in Malibu now.
+The fight would go all the way to the U.S. Supreme Court, which issued a landmark eminent domain decision that continues to influence the public’s right to access beautiful places.

 For Malibu and Dreamland press inquires, please contact Elizabeth Riley, senior director of publicity at W.W.
 Norton: eriley AT wwnorton DOT com.

 For all other inquiries, please email davidkrandallwrites AT gmail DOT com.

 After a week on the road, I just want to take a page out of Lola’s book: